bolin0812/Monitor_Effect_Size/README.md

 # Monitoring Precheck
-The main objective of this project is to evaluate effect size in the context of measuring data drifts.
+The main objective of this project is to evaluate effect sizes in the context of measuring data drifts.
 <br/><br/>

 **Run Streamlit App**
-To find optimal number of repetitions and size of subsamples with simulated datasets, users can input following command:
+To find optimal number of repetitions and appropriate size of subsamples with simulated datasets, users can input following command and interactively test with one app:
 `streamlit run precheck_app.py`

 ## Project Organization